 • Easy to use for hand-washing

-Expert tip for using liquid laundry detergent
+Expert tips for using liquid laundry detergent

 Laundry detergent pods

-While you probably now know where you stand on the powder vs. liquid detergent debate, you might still be wondering about pods.
-The least-messy detergent option, pods are premeasured and the detergent is contained.
+While you probably now know where you stand on the powder vs. liquid laundry detergent debate, you might still be wondering about pods.
+The least-messy detergent option, pods are premeasured, and the detergent is contained.
 They are also easy to transport, which is why they’re a good pick for people using communal laundry rooms.

 • No need to measure detergent